EGRX Investors Have Opportunity to Lead Eagle Pharmaceuticals, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-28, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Eagle Pharmaceuticals, Inc. ("Eagle Pharmaceuticals" or the "Company") (NASDAQ: EGRX).
+BENSALEM, Pa., Jan.
+2, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Eagle Pharmaceuticals, Inc. ("Eagle Pharmaceuticals" or the "Company") (NASDAQ: EGRX).

 Class Period: August 8, 2023 – November 28, 2023